dane206/dl-steps/README.md

     });
 }
 ```
-// This function creates a unique identifier for each event, using crypto.randomUUID() if available, or a fallback method.

 ### Stores Events in Session Storage:
+This function captures each event and saves it in the browser’s sessionStorage, which can be useful for debugging or later retrieval.
 ```javascript
 function storeEvent(eventName, eventData) {
     try {